The "B" Word When It Comes To Weddings...

 Looking at your wedding as a "per-person" expenditure will help put the costs into perspective.
 Your guest count will generate the number of items you'll need to pay for—including invitations, table and chair rentals, cake slices, and wedding favors.

 Being strategic about who you invite is the best way to cut down on wedding costs from the get-go.
-For help with tackling your wedding guest list, read this article.
+Read this article for tips tackling your wedding guest list.

 In any case, you'll each need to answer this question: What one wedding item is at the very top of your priority list?